Boredom Invites Relapse

 Exchanging One Bad Habit for Another

-I recently read a paper, examining low-frequency heroin users (Wagner et al., 2014).
+I recently read a paper, examining low-frequency heroin users (Wegner et al., 2014).
 Sadly, the participants of the study that quit habitual use of heroin continued to live in squalor.
 None of them were rewarded with the joys of a flourishing life.
 They continued to struggle.
 They continued to rely on addictions—just different ones.

 Many of these periodic heroin users were previously flow blown users.
 They quit the daily use only to switch to other intoxicants.
 The difficulties of their lives only marginally improved.
 They exercised enormous strength to move through the dope sickness of heroin withdrawal but still failed in recovery.
 Perhaps, their use of heroin was just a symptom of a deeper illness.
 These survivors needed something (anything) to blunt the feelings of reality.